Culture of North Korea: Architecture and city planning

 The third architectural category includes high-rise apartment complexes, including Harmonica houses, and hotels in the capital.
 The most striking of these buildings is the Ryugyong Hotel, unfinished as of now (with construction halted from 1992 to April 2008).
 Described as one of the world's tallest hotels at 105 stories, its triangular shape looms over north-central Pyongyang.
 The Koryo Hotel is an ultramodern, twin-towered structure forty-five stories high.

 Much construction occurred before celebrations of Kim Il Sung's eightieth birthday, including the building of grand apartment complexes and the Reunification Highway, a four-lane road connecting the capital and the Demilitarized Zone.
 According to a journalist writing in the Far Eastern Economic Review, the highway is "an impressive piece of engineering" that "cuts a straight path through mountainous terrain with 21 tunnels and 23 bridges on the 168 kilometers route to P'anmunjm."
 As in multiple other construction projects, the military provided the labor.
-North Korea has stated its hope that upon eventual reunification the highway will carry back-and-forth traffic.